|

 java.lang.String fileComment)

-fileComment - Optional single-line comment to place above output keys, or null; will prepend "# "
+pairs - Key-value pairs to write, same format as PropsFileParser.parseOneFile(File)fileComment - Optional single-line comment to place above output keys, or null; will prepend "# "